Announcing: For $1,000 I’ll Listen to Your Bad Beat Story

 So, next time you’re out in the hallway and hear someone lamenting about taking a bad beat, be assured — that’s a loser.

 That said, I have some very personal reasons why I won’t bear bad beat stories any longer.
 It’s called self-preservation.
-You’re a sadist by wasting my time and more important, my energy.
+You’re a sadist by wasting my time and more importantly, my energy.
 I’m here at the WSOP 15 hours a day with no days off for six straight weeks.
-Over the course of the last decade I’ve seen more hands played than you’ll see in your lifetime.
+Over the course of the last decade, I’ve seen more hands played than you’ll see in your lifetime.
 There isn’t a hand or a beat I haven’t witnessed.
 Besides, it’s so cold in here, my penis has turned into a popsicle.
 So, don’t expect me to show you any sympathy.

 However, I am willing to make an exception.
 I hereby announce a standing offer.
 This will be in effect from this moment forward.
 The offer is this.

-I will listen to your bad beat story from start to finish for the sum of one-thousand dollars.
+I will listen to your bad beat story from start to finish for the sum of one thousand dollars.
 Cash.
 For an extra $500, I’ll frown and shake my head.
 For another $500, I’ll make “tsk tsk” sounds, wherever appropriate.

 No credit.
-Payable up front.
+Payable upfront.

 Heretofore, this is my policy on listening to bad beat stories: If you don’t pay, I walk away.

-Footnote: Sports betting exempt from discussion.
+Footnote: Sports betting exempt from the discussion.